Ngozi Nmaju-France

 • Depression

-Ngozi Nmaju-France offers a warm, reflective and culturally sensitive space where clients can explore their thoughts, emotions and life experiences at their own pace.
+Ngozi offers a warm, reflective and culturally sensitive space where clients can explore their thoughts, emotions and life experiences at their own pace.
 Working from an integrative and person-centred approach, she values the therapeutic relationship as a foundation for trust, safety and meaningful change.
-Ngozi believes that each individual holds the capacity for growth, healing and transformation, particularly when they are able to reconnect with their inner strength, sense of purpose and personal meaning.
-She also recognises that for some, this may be deeply connected to their sense of spiritual alignment, faith, or connection to a higher power.
-She remains respectful and open to exploring this where it is meaningful to the client, supporting them in reconnecting with their inner strength, purpose and personal values.
-Her approach is non-judgemental, collaborative and tailored to each individual, supporting greater self-awareness, emotional resilience and a deeper understanding of self.
+Ngozi believes that every individual has the capacity for growth, healing and transformation, particularly when they are able to reconnect with their inner strength, sense of purpose and personal meaning.
+She also recognises that, for some people, this may be deeply connected to their spiritual beliefs, faith, or relationship with a higher power.
+Where this is meaningful to the client, she remains open and respectful in exploring these aspects as part of the therapeutic process.
+Her approach is collaborative, non-judgemental, and tailored to each individual, supporting greater self-awareness, emotional resilience, and a deeper understanding of self.

 Ashleigh Dyer